Marijuana moon rocks are basically the “champagne” of the pot world. Some people even call them cannabis caviar.

 Marijuana smoke — including secondhand smoke — contains most of the same toxins and carcinogens as tobacco smoke.
 It irritates the lungs and can cause a chronic cough with increased phlegm production.

-Marijuana smoke also raises your risk for lung infections and may increase the risk of lung cancer.
+Marijuana smoke also raises your risk for lung infections and

 Your lungs aren’t the only part of your body at risk.
-Marijuana raises your heart rate for up to 3 hours after you smoke it, which may increase your chance of a heart attack, according to the National Institute on Drug Abuse.
+Marijuana raises your heart rate for up to 3 hours after you smoke it, which may increase your chance of a heart attack, according to the

 It also weakens your immune system, making it harder for your body to fight off germs.